Olga's Flavor Factory

 salt, ground black pepper, to taste

-1 Tbsp dry herbs or Italian seasoning
+1 tablespoon dry herbs or Italian seasoning

 1 Tablespoon fresh minced parsley and basil